CampusRideAPI/CampusRide/README.md

 3. Write clear commit messages
 4. Test your changes before pushing
 5. Ask for help if needed
+6. Python is fun, it depends on your mindset :)
 ## Need Help?

 - Ask Aleksi about anything directly
-- ?Ask during team meetings?
+- Ask during team meetings